Best of the Rest: The Greek Island Odyssey

 The following morning, it's time to pack up and head to Santorini.
 Poor N. is still not feeling well.
 The staff at Hotel Grotta tell her to come back another time and that she can stay for free.
 Everybody at the hotel has been so nice and incredibly kind, that I wouldn't hesitate to stay there again.

-Test out your skills of love on the love machine.
+Final thoughts on Naxos: Test out your skills of love on the love machine.
 (Coincidentally a bargain at only 1 euro!)

 I find pasta sauce with ouzo - definitely the best Greek Island gift purchase!